theavidstallion/AI-ML/Basic-KNN-implementation/ReadMe.txt

 The file is with .ipynb extension and can be opened on Jupyter Notebook.
 You can also copy and paste the code in editor of your choice.
+The Documentation file is with .pdf extension and can be opened in any browser after downloading it.

 Documentation is attached and can be found in the same folder.